Google Business Profile can transform how you acquire customers online.

 And each customer is worth $100 in revenue.

-Let's say you're paying an agency $1,500 a month to manage your campaign.
+Let's say you are paying an agency $1,500 a month to manage your campaign.

 Here's how things looked before the spike in No Click Searches: